gregix26/Functional_Variant_Analysis/Functional-Annotation-VEP/Instructions_Step2.md

 In case ensembl server is down --> use convert_csvtovcf_robust.R script to connect to any of the servers In case there is an issue with the vep cache --> download homosapiens ref dataset (hg38) manually from https://ftp.ensembl.org/pub/release-115/variation/indexed_vep_cache/ (no need to install VEP itself)

+For plugins, comb through the exhaustive list on https://www.ensembl.org/info/docs/tools/vep/script/vep_plugins.html

+Follow instructions to install modules.
+In short, you have to download the VEP pm file from https://github.com/Ensembl/VEP_plugins/tree/release/115 and store it in ensembl-vep under a new directory.
+For each plugin, there are other additional files to download.
+Use wget to clone them into a new directory (vep_plugin_data) in ensembl-vep.
+The path to the plugins and plugin data is specified in the Nextflow scrict.
+For new plugins, add --filter [plugin_name] to Docker command in VEP.sh

+For some plugin, you have to edit their pm file to specify the specify the feature type for the plugin to investigat.
+The choice depends what the plugin does.
+This will cause your plugin to handle any variation features that overlap transcripts or intergenic regions.
+For example, for plugins for coding variants:

+sub feature_types {
+    return ['Transcript';
+}

+To also include any regulatory features, you should use the generic type "Feature":

+sub feature_types {
+    return ['Feature', 'Intergenic'];
+}

 ## Command to run VEP - gives you an output directory with lead SNP subdirectory and all their high LD SNPs and their VEP results in tab columns
 nextflow run run_VEP.nf
 --csvs '/home/kg522/data/Functional-Variants/LD_Expansion_Results/full_dataset/ld_results/*.csv'